Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Abstract

 \section{Abstract}

-This paper presents a source free domain adaptation method for steady-state visually evoked potentials (SSVEP) based brain-computer interface (BCI) spellers.
-SSVEP-based BCI spellers assist individuals experiencing speech difficulties by enabling them to communicate at a fast rate.
+\textit{Objective:} SSVEP-based BCI spellers assist individuals experiencing speech difficulties by enabling them to communicate at a fast rate.
 However, achieving a high information transfer rate (ITR) in most prominent methods requires an extensive calibration period before using the system, leading to discomfort for new users.
-We address this issue by proposing a novel method that adapts a powerful deep neural network (DNN) pre-trained on data from source domains (data from former users or participants of previous experiments) to the new user (target domain), based only on the unlabeled target data.
-This adaptation is achieved by minimizing our proposed custom loss function composed of self-adaptation and local-regularity terms.
-The self-adaptation term uses the pseudo-label strategy, while the novel local-regularity term exploits the data structure and forces the DNN to assign similar labels to adjacent instances.
-The proposed method priorities user comfort by removing the burden of calibration while maintaining an excellent character identification accuracy and ITR.
-In particular, our method achieves striking \textit{201.15 bits/min} and \textit{145.02 bits/min} ITRs on the benchmark and BETA datasets, respectively, and outperforms the state-of-the-art alternatives.
-Our code is available at \url{https://github.com/osmanberke/SFDA-SSVEP-BCI}
+We address this issue by proposing a novel method that adapts a powerful deep neural network (DNN) pre-trained on data from source domains (data from former users or participants of previous experiments), to the new user (target domain) using only unlabeled target data. \textit{Approach:} Our method adapts the pre-trained DNN to the new user by minimizing our proposed custom loss function composed of self-adaptation and local-regularity terms.
+The self-adaptation term uses the pseudo-label strategy, while the novel local-regularity term exploits the data structure and forces the DNN to assign similar labels to adjacent instances. \textit{ Main results:} Our method achieves excellent ITRs of \textit{201.15 bits/min} and \textit{145.02 bits/min} on the benchmark and BETA datasets, respectively, and outperforms the state-of-the-art alternatives.
+Our code is available at \url{https://github.com/osmanberke/SFDA-SSVEP-BCI} \textit{Significance:} The proposed method prioritizes user comfort by removing the burden of calibration while maintaining an excellent character identification accuracy and ITR.
+Because of these attributes, our approach could significantly accelerate the adoption of BCI systems into everyday life.